 The Moderator's diary

-The Moderator will host a Dinner on the subject of climate change.
-As one of Dr Browning’s Moderatorial themes is hospitality: 'it is better to build a longer table than a higher fence', this will be the second in a series of dialogues he will host during his year in office.
-Those attending “The Table of Creation” will consider how they can inspire people and communities to live lives without the need for fossil fuels.
+The Moderator will host a Dinner on the topic of development in Scotland.
+As one of Dr Browning’s Moderatorial themes is hospitality: 'it is better to build a longer table than a higher fence', this will be the eighth in a series of dialogues he will host during his year in office.
+Those attending “The Table of Respectful Dialogue” will consider the most significant recent developments in Scotland and how to achieve further change in the country.